Gperez88/smart_media_widgets/README.md

 - Streaming only, no local file storage
 - Still supports all video player features

+**For Audio:**
+- Uses `AudioPlayerController.networkUrl` directly
+- No background download for caching
+- Streaming only, no local file storage
+- Still supports all audio player features

 ### Refreshing Cache for Updated Content

 When content changes (like a user updating their profile picture), you can refresh the cache to get the latest version: